Business Expense Policy

 Temporary vs. Indefinite (Greater than 12 months) Travel

-If an individual's travel assignment is expected to last longer than 12 months or does in fact last longer than 12 months, expenses for meals and lodging cannot be considered non-taxable business expenses.
-Because of the long-term nature of the assignment, the IRS assumes that the traveler has moved his/her tax home to the new place of employment and treats the meals and lodging expenses as personal, requiring that any reimbursements be reported as additional compensation to the employee and subject to tax withholdings.
+If an individual's travel assignment is expected to or does last longer than 12, expenses for meals and lodging cannot be considered non-taxable business expenses.
+Because of the long-term nature of the assignment, the IRS assumes that the traveler has moved their tax home to the new place of employment and treats the meals and lodging expenses as personal, requiring that any reimbursements be reported as additional compensation to the employee and subject to tax withholdings.

 This is true for all expenses incurred from the point in time when it was known that the assignment would be more than 12 months, not just those incurred after the 12-month period.
 In these exceptional circumstances, the department should contact the Finance Center or Controller's Office well in advance of the temporary assignment for more specific information and instructions.